• Skip to primary navigation

 • Bake the cake just until a cake tester inserted into the centre of the cake comes out clean, and the sides are beginning to come away from the pan, 60 to 65 minutes.
 Transfer the cake to a wire rack and let it cool in the pan for about 10 minutes while you prepare the glaze.

 • In a small bowl, combine the sugar and the rum.
 Stir with a rubber spatula just until blended.
+The sugar will not dissolve and will settle at the bottom of the bowl if you don't stir the mixture.

-• Invert a wire rack on top of the pan, flip the cake onto the rack.
+• Invert a wire rack on top of the pan, flip the warm cake onto the rack.
 Slide a sheet of waxed paper or parchment under the rack.

 • Using a pastry brush, coat the top and sides of the warm cake with the glaze, using every last drop.
 Let the cake cool completely before serving.
 To serve, carefully transfer the glazed cake to a serving platter.
 Thinly slice the cake with a sharp or serrated knife.